what is 8tshare6a python

 3. Ask the Original Author: When possible, reach out to the originator—whether that’s on GitHub, email, or Slack.
 Clarity here avoids risky refactors later.

-4. Document Its Purpose: If you choose to keep the naming intact, add a line in the README explaining what it’s doing.
-Future devs (and your future self) will thank you.
+4. Keep the naming intact, and add a line in the README explaining what it’s doing.
+Future devs will thank you.
+Your future self definitely will.

 It depends.
 If the 8tshare6a name refers to a local system or team-based identifier, using your own tag follows the same logic.
 Just don’t expect it to mean much outside your group, unless you create clear documentation like this.